rbind/asimumba.web/content/about/about.md

 <img align="center" width="200" height="200" src="../../images/avatar.png">

-Hi, I'm Aaron Simumba, welcome to my site.
+Hi, I'm Aaron Simumba, welcome to my website.
 -----------------------------------------
 In another life, I am an Accounting and Finance major.
 Graduated from the [**University of Namibia**](http://unam.edu.na/) with a BA degree in Accounting(Honours).
 For my part time activities, I explain to or is it tutor Business Administration students in the art of business and accounting at the [**University of Zambia**](https://www.unza.zm/).